 There are 2,371 miles of National Cycle Network routes in Scotland with almost a third (644 miles) using traffic-free paths that use a mix of disused railway lines, canal towpaths, forest roads, and segregated cycle lanes.

-Although I’m a firm believer that walking is the best way to immerse yourself in the landscape I have to say cycling comes a very close second place with the added bonus that you can clock up way more miles on two wheels than you can on two feet.
+Although I’m a firm believer that walking is the best way to immerse yourself in the landscape I have to say cycling comes a very close second place with the added bonus that you can clock up many more miles on two wheels than you can on two feet.

 The custodians of Scotland’s National Cycle Network is the charity Sustrans and they’ve gone to remarkable lengths to ensure you can enjoy a long-distance ride in safety.
-They’ve also mapped Scotland’s cycle routes in conjunction with OS maps so before jumping in the saddle I recommend checking out the OS website to get an idea of where you can go.
+They’ve also mapped Scotland’s cycle routes in conjunction with OS maps so before jumping in the saddle I recommend checking out the OS maps website to get an idea of where you can go.

 Many of the Sustrans cycle routes connect the major cities so it’s perfectly possible to spend a completely car-free holiday in Scotland as long as you’ve got your trusty bike with you, and if you’re into wild camping you’ll have the best of both worlds as you can combine a venture into the great outdoors with the occasional trip into the urban areas.